NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-12-22.md

 ## "More Like This" Recommendation System

-The "More like this" on Steam is not very good and this is my latest release on the website.
+The "More like this" on Steam is not very good.
+So I decided to make a better one - and this is my latest release on the website.

 #### What this will unlock